MarioRuiz/slack-smart-bot/README.md

 In case of 'github' type then you can supply an URL filtering the Github issues you want to add as memos.
 To be able to use it you need to specify on the SmartBot settings the Github token:
 `github: {token: GITHUB_TOKEN}`

+If you want to change the memo status use the command `set STATUS on memo ID TEAM_NAME team`.
+For example: `set :runner: on memo 7 Sales team`

 Examples:
 >**_`add memo to sales team : Add tests for Michigan feature`_**
 >**_`add private note to sales team : Bills will need to be deployed before Friday`_**